maidsafe/rfcs/proposed/0000-Petname-System.md

 ## Nickname Denotation

 Nicknames must always be specified as Nicknames - and made brutally obvious to the user that they *are*, in fact, Nicknames.
-They are to be changed immediately and globally once a user assigns a Petname to them.
+They are to be changed immediately and globally (from the user's point of view) once a user assigns a Petname to them.
 They are then to be, by default, stored forever as the Petname that the user assigns.
 Petnames must always be used if previously assigned.

-There should be a reserved character to denotate that a displayed name *is* a Nickname (see: Unresolved Questions [3]).
-If two nicknames are rendered in the same display, there should be a way to distinguish this as well.
-One way to achieve this is to add a trailing identifier which are the first X number of hexadecimal bytes of that Key follwed by the reserved character before the Nickname (see: Unresolved Questions [4]).
-So a persona with the Nickname "Bart" with the Key “518A...” would be "518A@Bart..." if the reserved character is set to be an arroba. (see: Unresolved Questions [5]).
+This is the burden that App developers are to shoulder with their UI.
+The Return Value (see below) of this functionality will provide the developer a way to gather whether the returned name is either a Petname or a Nickname.
+It is then up to them to present the users with an easy-to-understand way of differentiating the two.

 ## Absolute/Unique Navigation